syahdanu/Overleaf-Bib-Helper/README.md

 ## Troubleshooting
 - **Script Not Working?**
+  - Ensure your browser has developer mode enabled for extensions.
   - Ensure Tampermonkey is enabled and the script is active.
   - Verify you’re on an Overleaf project page.
   - Reload or reinstall from Greasy Fork.
 - **No Results?**
   - Check your query for typos.
+  - Ensure you have granted the plugin search permissions.
   - Try switching between DBLP and Google Scholar.
 - **Google Scholar Issues?**
   - If CAPTCHA blocks access, complete it in the opened tab and retry.